-The Relationship between Social Media Marketing Agencies and the Client.
+The Relationship Between Social Media Marketing Agencies and the Client.

 So now that the nightmare of the first date is over, by the grace of the Lord, we would like to move on to an extremely important phase: Dance Lessons.
 Indeed, before getting into the dancing lessons, you have to get to know each other well.
-In other words, the social media marketing agency and the client should sit, and each party must talk about themselves, the past
+In other words, the social media marketing firm and the client should sit, and each party must talk about themselves, the past

 relationships (what worked, what didn’t work, why it didn’t work), competitors, what they like, what they don’t like, what is absolutely unacceptable and such.
 Therefore, knowing each other is a crucial step because it helps maintain a long-term relationship, especially when the clients feel that the social media marketing agency is really interested in knowing who they are, thus they will regard you as someone worthy of their time and money.

 Like any dance routine, the undying effort of both parties is crucial for the success of the dance.
 And just like any relationship in general, there are always ups and downs.
-So, to maintain the whole relationship to steady ground, both parties ought to put theirs all into it.
+So, to maintain the whole relationship to steady ground, both parties ought to put their all into it.
 Which, of course, needs a lot of communication and hard work.

 What’s in it for the client?